Top menu -- click here or use links at bottom of page

 When people talk about "relationships", they commonly mean romantic ones, as in dating or marriage.
 But we have relationships with family, friends, neighbors, coworkers, vendors, customers, colleagues, and even strangers.
 We even have relationships with "unreal" or imaginary others, including fictional and historical characters, and deceased or otherwise departed family and friends ~ as well as with animals, plants, places and things.

 What do we mean by this more general word "relationship"?
-We have a relationship with someone or something when we hold expectations, feelings, attitudes and desires about them and experience them in a way that matters in our lives.
-Proximity is not essential ~ it is possible to have no relationship with someone living three doors down but have a lifelong one with the city of Paris.
+We have a relationship with someone or something when we hold expectations, feelings, attitudes and desires about them and experience them in a way that matters to us.
+Proximity is not essential ~ it is possible to have no relationship with someone living three doors down but have a lifelong one with a friend in Paris.

 Although each relationship is different, there are common principles which can guide us toward greater satisfaction in every relationship.
 These principles are not absolutes but directions in which to move or aspects to pay attention to.
 And they are most important in the relationships that are most important to us.